Computer Hope

 netstat -natp

-If you have root privileges running the above command will give an output similar to the below example.
+If you have root privileges running the above command gives an output similar to the following example.

 Proto Recv-Q Send-Q Local Address Foreign Address State PID/Program name